- Domestic Marketing Overview

 MOTT pursues an aggressive national and in-state public relations program including media interviews, frequent press releases, event newsletters and familiarization trips for travel writers.

-MOTT’s Executive Director, Betsy Wall, is available for media interviews and is frequently a guest speaker on tourism, its economic impact, travel trends, events and MOTT’s programs.
-Please contact MOTT’s Director of PR & Communications Lisa Simmons.
+MOTT’s Executive Director, Rich Doucette, is available for media interviews and is frequently a guest speaker on tourism, its economic impact, travel trends, events and MOTT’s programs.
+Please contact MOTT’s Chief of Staff Annie Moloney.

 We welcome press releases from tourism organizations across the state to use in our releases and newsletters.
 Releases should be sent or emailed to MOTT and our domestic public relations agency, Connelly Partners.
 To find out more information please visit our press room.